Theatre Teacher Education

 The strength of our Theatre Teacher Education sequence lies partly in the variety of clinical experiences you will experience while working in a high school setting.
 These include the opportunity to assist master teachers in extracurricular speech and theatre activities; presenting workshops; and demonstrating teaching lessons in the classroom.
 The culminating experience for Theatre Teacher Education students comes when you take complete responsibility for a fully mounted theatrical production at a local high school.

-During your last year at Illinois State University, you will teach in a high school classroom for 10 weeks under the supervision of a master teacher.
+During your last year at Illinois State University, you will student teach in a high school classroom under the supervision of a master teacher.

 Applying to Illinois State